rezozero/nuxt-starter/README.md

 docker buildx build --target node-prod -t nuxt-starter/node .
 ```

-Or use docker buildx bake to build all images in parallel:
+Or use docker buildx bake to build all images in parallel.
+Update `docker-bake.hcl` file with your own values.

 ```bash
 docker buildx bake